god233012yamil/Streaming-IP-Cameras-Using-PyQt-and-OpenCV/README.md

 # Streaming-IP-Cameras-Using-PyQt-and-OpenCV
-This project is an example of how to create an security system using OpenCV to stream the IP cameras and PyQt to create the GUI.
+This project is an example to show how to create a security camera system using OpenCV to stream IP cameras and PyQt to create the graphical interface (GUI).